remus-selea/mrq-frontend-challenge/README.md

 - Start the mocked backend server in [backend](backend) by running `yarn start`
 - Start the mocked socket server in [socket](socket) by running `yarn start`
 - Start the development server in  [frontend](frontend) by running `yarn dev`

-## Submitting the solution
-You should push the starting project monorepo to a private repository (Such as GitHub, GitLab ...)
-- The starting project should be on the `master` branch.
-- The solution should be on a separate branch
-  - There should be an opened pull request from the solution branch to the `master` branch
-  - The pull request should have a description of the changes
-- Once you are done, share the repository with `hristijan@mrq.com`

-***--- GOOD LUCK ---***

-If you have any questions, please send email to **[hristijan\@mrq.com](mailto:hristijan@mrq.com?subject=[THA-Q]Frontend%20Challenge%20Question)**
-.